clausejs/clausejs/README.md

 - `specky-gen`: Generative/Property-based Testing
 - `specky-react`: Specky integration for React.
 A replacement for `React.PropTypes`

-## Why not just use cljs.spec?
+## Why not just use ClojureScript + cljs.spec?

-Clojure in the author's opinion is a great language.
-If you love Clojure/ClojureScript, by all means go ahead and try cljs.spec.
+The goal for Specky is to provide JavaScript developers as much the benefit as possible derived from the spec system.

-I created Specky for developers in the JavaScript community who for one of the many reasons cannot yet fully commit to Clojure/ClojureScript.
+Specky API for the most part is kept similar to clojure.spec, except for some differences related to usability and JavaScript-specific conventions.

-Specky API for the most part is kept similar to clojure.spec, except for a few decisions related to usability and due to some convention/feature differences in JavaScript.
+(Clojure is a wonderful language.
+If you can use Clojure/ClojureScript, by all means go ahead and try cljs.spec.)

 ## Run tests